T-Al-D/Tkinter_MiniWorkEnvironment/README.md

 Command to covert *.py to *.exe (which did not work succsessfully in this case):
 	pyinstaller --onefile --icon="res/icon.ico" -w main.py
 	pyinstaller -F -w --icon="res/icon.ico" --hidden-import=tkinter --hidden-import=tkinter.filedialog -import=Tkinter_MiniWorkEnvironment main.py

+Careful: The WebCrawler-used to work, but dosen't do it anymore.